 “Hoping for the best, prepared for the worst, and unsurprised by anything in between.” – Maya Angelou

 Thinking positive isn’t the best way to overcome challenges.
 Instead, being mentally prepared for whatever obstacles that may get in the way actually helps.
-Season 1, Episode 7 of The Happiness Lab goes into more details if you’re intrigued about perseverance.
+Season 1, Episode 7 of The Happiness Lab goes into more detail if you’re intrigued about perseverance.

-Most likely this is something I’m already doing as a homeschool mom, but it’s a good reminder either way.
+Most likely, this is something I’m already doing as a homeschool mom, but it’s a good reminder either way.
 Duckworth noted that wise parents are both supportive and authoritative.

 How do you help your kids develop grit?

 Xuan Klevecka is a Southern California-based homeschool mom, wife, and sometimes purveyor of vintage goods.
-She’s an Enneagram 5, a lover of good food, and a former middle school history teacher.
-You’ll either find her looking at road maps and day dreaming about her family’s next epic adventure or perusing recipes and cooking up a feast for the brood.
+She’s an Enneagram 5w4, a lover of good food, and a former middle school history teacher.
+You’ll either find her looking at road maps and daydreaming about her family’s next epic adventure or perusing recipes and cooking up a feast for the brood.